guy3-lab/Calendar/README.md

 1. Choose either **interactive**, **headless**, or **GUI** mode to run the program. `java -jar Program.jar --mode interactive` or `java -jar Program.jar --mode headless <path-of-script-file>` or `java -jar Program.jar ` For the GUI mode, simply double clicking on the jar file will work as well.
 3. For **headless mode**, provide a text file with a list of valid commands (the last command must be `exit`).
 4. For **interactive mode**, the user types valid commands one-by-one and sees output immediately.
+5. For **GUI mode**, the user can input a new calendar name and choose a timezone to create a new calendar.
+A user can also follow the on-screen instructions to create and edit events by properly inputting the correct date formats.

 ---